pluginsGLPI/doc/source/formcreator/configuration.rst

 Email
 ^^^^^

-The answer to this type of field must be a syntaxically valid email address.
+The answer to this type of field must be a syntactically valid email address.

 File
 ^^^^